 What is Flamingo¶

-Flamingo is a go based, framework for pluggable web projects.
-It is used to build scalable and maintainable web-applications.
+Flamingo is a go based framework for rapidly building fast and pluggable web projects.
+It is used to build scalable and maintainable (web)applications.

 - open source

 Go as simple, powerful and typesafe language is great to implement and scale serverside logic.
 Flamingo has a clean architecture with clear dependencies in mind and offers a typical features and support for nowadays web applications: